godotengine/godot-docs/classes/class_collisionobject2d.rst

 | *Getter*  | is_pickable()       |
 +-----------+---------------------+

 If ``true``, this object is pickable.
 A pickable object can detect the mouse pointer entering/leaving, and if the mouse is inside it, report input events.
-Requires at least one ``collision_layer`` bit to be set.
+Requires at least one :ref:`collision_layer<class_CollisionObject2D_property_collision_layer>` bit to be set.

 Method Descriptions
 -------------------